 The following table sets out operating revenue by geographic region for Navios Partners' reportable segment.
 Revenue is allocated on the basis of the geographic region in which the customer is located.
-Dry bulk vessels operate worldwide.
+Drybulk and container vessels operate worldwide.
 Revenues from specific geographic region which contribute over 10% of total revenue are disclosed separately.